CoEDL/elpis/docs/wiki/install-elpis-on-gcp-gpu.md

 This may be helpful if you write a python file to run Elpis in the container and avoid the GUI.

-Use this tool to create a wget command: https://gdrive-wget.glitch.me
+Use the tool on [this page](https://angelov.ai/post/2020/wget-files-from-gdrive/) to create a wget command.

 ```
 cd /